KristofferC/KristofferC.github.io/content/home/about.md

 # Biography

-Kristoffer Carlsson is a Ph.D student at the Material and Computational Mechanics department at Chalmers University of Technology.
-His research interests include material modeling of crystal plasticity and homogenization of the response to the macro scale.

-He also enjoys working on open software projects, in particular, the [Julia language project](http://julialang.org).
+Kristoffer Carlsson is a software engineer working for [Julia Computing](https://juliacomputing.com).